uadmin/uadmin-docs/_build/html/_sources/api/fetching_records.rst.txt

 ----------------
 `Back To Top`_

+.. code-block:: go

+    func AdminPage(order string, asc bool, offset int, limit int, a interface{}, query interface{}, args ...interface{}) (err error)

 AdminPage fetches records from the database with some standard rules such as sorting data, multiples of, and setting a limit that can be used in pagination.

-Function:

-.. code-block:: go

-    func(order string, asc bool, offset int, limit int, a interface{}, query interface{}, args ...interface{}) (err error)

 Parameters: